Tres-Finance/public-docs/modules/notification-center/README.md

 Note: Thresholds, time ranges, units, recipients, and channels are configurable per rule.
 For example, you can set TX_ACTIVITY to “over $10,000 USD in the last 30 days” for a specific internal account, while EXPOSURE_TO_ASSET could be “over 20% in Stablecoins” measured by percent, for the whole organization.

+### Getting Started
+1) Choose your rules
+- Select which rules should be active and define thresholds (for example, amount, percent, or deviation).
+- Add filters as needed (specific accounts, asset classes, or currencies).

+2) Pick delivery channels
+- Select email, Slack, or both for each rule.
+For slack channels, you should setup integration first.
+- Map recipients (people, roles, or Slack channels).

 ---